javiera-vasquez/premium-channel/README.md

-# premium-channel
+# Premium Channel
-> A site for advertise the premium channel of VTR [Yeoman](http://yeoman.io) generator that scaffolds out a front-end web app using [gulp](http://gulpjs.com/) for the build process
+> A site for advertise the premium channel of VTR using the base from [Yeoman](http://yeoman.io)

 ## Getting Started